1.0 INTRODUCTION

 To

-fulfill policies and plans on UPE in the country, both educational and
+fulfil policies and plans on UPE in the country, both educational and

-political leaders at national and local levels need to release that there was
+political leaders at national and local levels must know that there is a need to invest time, money and effort in education.

-need to invest time, money and effort in education.
 In the research article Challenges for Quality Primary Education in Papua New Guinea—A Case

-Study the researchers stated that:
+Study the researchers stated:

 the quality of leadership demonstrated to lead the educational change [in PNG]